Liz Mills: Basketball Africa League (2022–present)

-On February 12, 2022, she was announced as head coach by AS Salé a club in the Division Excellence, the top professional men's league in Morocco.
+On 12 February 2022, she was announced as head coach of AS Salé a club in the Division Excellence, the top professional men's league in Morocco.
 Mills was the first female head coach of men's team in Morocco and the Arab world, In March 2022, Mills became the first female head coach of a men's team in the Basketball Africa League.
-She left the team in May, as she was looking for a role on a national team.
+She left the team in May to pursue coaching opportunities with national teams in Africa.

+On 4 September 2023 Coach Mills was named as the head coach of Bangui Sporting Club for the upcoming 2024 Road to BAL.
+Road to BAL are the qualifiers for the 2024 Basketball Africa League.

-On December 2, 2022, Mills signed for Ivorian team ABC Fighters, who earlier qualified for the 2023 BAL season.
+On 2 December 2022, Mills signed for Ivorian team ABC Fighters, who earlier qualified for the 2023 BAL season.
+In their first appearance in the BAL, Mills lead the team to the playoffs, where they fell to Angolan club team Petro de Luanda in the quarter finals.

+On 4 September 2023 Mills was announced as the head coach of Central African Republic club team Bangui Sporting Club for the upcoming 2024 Road to BAL.
+The Road to BAL is the qualifiers for the 2024 BAL season.
+On 5 November, Bangui Sporting Club won the Road to BAL Western Conference Finals and qualified for the 2024 BAL season.
+Mills declined to re-sign with Bangui Sporting Club for the 2024 Basketball Africa League due to the non-payment of her salary and bonus for the second round of the 2023 Road to BAL.

 Personal

 Mills grew up in Sydney with a passion for coaching basketball since an early age.
 She and her identical twin sister, Vik, grew up playing multiple sports such as netball, tennis, athletics and swimming.
 With Vik, she started playing basketball at the age of 15.
+They played club and representative basketball for Northern Suburbs Basketball Association at both the junior and senior level.
 Mills took her first basketball coaching position at age 16, on many occasions co-coaching with her sister Vik.